 After dark on Naoshima Art Island

 The two harbour villages on the island, meanwhile, have profited from the art boom.
-Naoshima has become a Mecca for art lovers, generating demand for more accommodation options and a few cafés and shops.
+Naoshima, Japan’s new Art Island, has become a Mecca for art lovers.
+The art is generating demand for more accommodation options and a few cafés and shops.
 After 6 or 7 pm, however, the only place open except for the hotel restaurants is a lowly but crowded okonomiyaki eatery that also serves as the local pub.

 Three girls from Osaka who arrived on rental bikes from their sightseeing are uneasily sitting outside.
 “They say we may have to wait quite long, but there’s nowhere else to eat!”
 A group of younger men is also discussing what to do, until one of them finishes a phone call – his mother in the next village is offering to cook for them all.
 Including the three tourists.
 Really?
 The three girls stand in a row, bowing and shouting “arigatô! – Thank you” several times before they all pile into one car and onto the three bicycles and head off.
 Isa is lucky (and alone) and gets some food reasonably fast.